AbiesDSP/ProtoDAC/README.md

 # Installation and Building

 Use PSoC Creator 4.4 to build the PSoC project.
-Make sure this program has been installed and set up.
+Make sure PSoC Creator has been installed and set up.

 If there are any errors building, you may need to "update components" in the psoc creator project.